What is a monopoly?

 Prepare for the Fundamentals Domain - Economics Exam with comprehensive resources including multiple choice questions, detailed explanations, and practice flashcards.
 Ensure success in your economics test!

-A monopoly is characterized by a market structure where a single seller dominates the entire market for a particular good or service.
-This means that the monopolist has substantial control over the pricing and supply of that product, often leading to a lack of competition.
+A monopoly is defined as a market structure where a single seller dominates the entire market for a particular good or service.
+This scenario occurs when one company or entity has significant control over the supply and pricing of a product, often due to the lack of competition.
+The monopolist can influence market conditions, setting prices higher than in competitive markets, and can maintain that control through various barriers to entry, such as high startup costs, exclusive access to resources, or government regulations.

 Subscribe